jacobdensford/jacobdensford.com/fell/running-the-game.md

 ### Damage

 Typically, use the damage die as the steel die.
-Sometimes, step the die down one if it feels like too much.
-If the damage would be significantly more than a d12, roll twice and take the higher result.
+If there are multiple dice, only use the highest result.
+If the damage would be significantly more than a d12, roll multiple dice and take the highest result.

 ### Saving Throws